Chen Yu (actress): Relationships

 Chen Yu publicly came out as bisexual in 2019’s ETtoday interview.
 She revealed that she had once dated a woman for two years while they were both studying at Chinese Culture University.
-Despite this, Chen Yu stated that she does not consider sexual orientation as a factor in relationships and feels comfortable with her gender identity.
+Chen Yu stated that she does not consider sexual orientation as a factor in relationships and feels comfortable with her gender identity.
 However, she acknowledged that it took a lot of time and discussions with her parents, and she believes that there is still much education and discussion needed in the future.
 Throughout the interview, she emphasized that her personal life is private and that she hopes people will focus more on her work.

 In 2021's Liberty Times Net interview, Chen Yu mentioned that she was dating a chef who was four years older than her.
 They have been dating each other since 2016.

 Personal hobbies

 Chen Yu stated that she loves to engage in outdoor activities in 2019's Ms. Ocean interview.
 During the interview, she shared the outdoor activities she had learned so far.
 She expressed a preference for sports that require technical problem-solving skills, stating that she finds the challenge exhilarating.
 Among her hobbies are swimming, skateboarding, bouldering, and freediving, which she particularly enjoys.

 In 2019, Chen Yu was chosen as a charity ambassador for Zenan Homeless Social Welfare Foundation.
-The events she participated in were mainly for those needy and destitute people in society.
+The events she participated in were mainly for those in need.
 As a charity ambassador, Chen Yu called for improvements to the lives of those in need.
-She also promoted the charity events held by Zenan Homeless Social Welfare Foundation by filming a short clip on its official YouTube channel to promote the events mentioned above.
+She also promoted the charity events held by Zenan Homeless Social Welfare Foundation by filming a short clip on its official YouTube channel.